iandrosov/sf-oauth-java-example/README.md

 SF_REDIRECT_URI=https://localhost:5000/oauth/_callback
 ```

-The callback URL need to be set on connected app, it can be any url choice, we selected thsi example `https://localhost:5000/oauth/_callback`.
+The callback URL need to be set on connected app, it can be any valid url choice taht your app will respond to, we selected this example `https://localhost:5000/oauth/_callback`.

 This is the url Salesforce will call HTTP GET method on to send tokens to.
-Your app need to code this endpoint to get access tokens.
+Your app needs to code this endpoint to get access tokens.
 Note callback must be HTTPS, the HTTP will not work.

 ### Set Environment on Heroku